phunanon/Chika/README.md

 `print` 0-N arg: prints result of `str` of N args; returns nil.

 `load path`: loads the compiled Chika program (.kua) at `path`; returns bool of success of loading the program.

+`halt`: immediately terminates the Chika program.
+Note: has the side-effect of skipping the next program's heartbeat.

 ### Binary structure